 Omakase is a unique experience.
-By that I mean it is unique as an experience itself, where you are simply asking the itamae (sushi chef) “serve me what you think is the best right now,” as well as unique in the sense of what sushi items are available at that moment, the personality of the itamae, his creativity, and a sum of other variables that are singular to that place at that time.
-An omakase experience at Sushi Nakamura in Tokyo gave me pause for thought.
-Wondering about Nakamura-san.
-Wondering about a high end omakase experience versus the typical one.
-And a myriad of other thoughts that I now present as tasting and experience notes for those who may not be fortunate enough to experience such a wonderful event.
+By that I mean it is a style of dining manyWesterners are not used to.
+You are simply asking the itamae (sushi chef) “serve me what you think is the best right now.”
+You seek something unique in the context of what best sushi items are available at that moment.
+You are offered a chance to learn the personality of the itamae, his creativity, and a sum of all other variables that are singular to that chef, at that place, and at that time.
+An omakase meal at Sushi Nakamura in Tokyo even gave me pause for thought, and I’m no sushi novice.
+I wondered about Nakamura-san.
+I craved a high end omakase experience versus the typical one.
+And I was infused with a myriad of other thoughts that I now present as tasting and experience notes for those who may not be fortunate enough to experience such a wonderful event.

-• For a peerless experience, only the top 2/3 of the cooked rice is used to make sushi as the lower portion may have absorbed too much starchy water and be too sticky and therefore not up to the exacting standards for making nigiri sushi.
+- For a peerless omakase experience, only the top 2/3 of the cooked rice is used to make sushi as the lower portion may have absorbed too much starchy water and be too sticky and therefore not up to the exacting standards for making nigiri sushi.

-• Some fish, such as sea bream, is aged wrapped inside kelp (kombu) which brings out the flavor of the fish during the aging process, as well as allowing the fish to absorb flavor enhancing glutamic acid from the kelp in which the fish ages.
+- At times, a fish such as sea bream is aged wrapped inside kelp (kombu) which brings out the flavor of the fish during the aging process, as well as allowing the fish to absorb flavor enhancing glutamic acid from the kelp in which the fish ages.

-• Some fish have tough skin which is usually removed, however there are some fish that have skin that can be made soft by using a brief hot water bath to soften it, and allow it to become tender and eaten.
+- Sometimes a fish has tough skin which is usually removed, however there are some fish that have skin that can be made soft by using a brief hot water bath to soften it, and allow it to become tender and eaten.
 Sea bream is a good example of a fish that used to have its skin removed, however now, when softened, it is considered one of the best aspects of the fish in nigiri sushi.

-Look for Sushi Nakamura in Tokyo if you make a trip there.
+If you are seeking a fantastic experience in Tokyo, look for Sushi Nakamura if you are in the city.
 It is well worth any sushi admirer’s while.